On the Ramanujan conjecture for automorphic forms over function fields I. Geometry

-\begin{proof} Because $\rho(\sigma)$ is $\iota$-mixed, it has a canonical filtration into pure representations.
+\begin{proof} Because $V(\sigma)$ is $\iota$-mixed, it has a canonical filtration into pure representations.
 The image of $\sigma$ is contained in the stabilizer of this filtration inside $\widehat{G}$.
-We will show that either this stabilizer is a parabolic subgroup of $\widehat{G}$ or $\rho(\sigma)$ is pure of weight zero.
+We will show that either this stabilizer is a proper parabolic subgroup of $\widehat{G}$ or $V(\sigma)$ is pure of weight zero.

-Let $v$ be a place at which $\sigma$ is unramified and let $T$ be a torus containing the semisimplication of $\Frob_u$.
-Then the generalized eigenspaces of $\Frob_u$ are sums of eigenspaces of $T$.
-For any character of $T$, we can take the logarithm of the absolute value of $\iota$ applied to the eigenvalue of $\Frob_u$ on that character, which defines a linear function on the weight lattice of $T$.
-Because each associated graded of the weight filtration is pure of increasing weight, the eigenvalues of $\Frob_u$ on each associated graded all have the same absolute value, so each associated graded of the weight filtration is a sum of eigenspaces of $T$ where this linear function takes a fixed value, and this value is increasing in the filtration.
-Thus an element preserves the weight filtration if and only if it sends eigenspaces of $T$ to eigenspaces of $T$ where the linear function takes equal or lower values on their weights.
+Let $v$ be a place at which $\sigma$ is unramified and let $T$ be a torus containing the semisimplication $\Frob_v^{ss} $ of $\Frob_v$.
+Then the generalized eigenspaces of $\Frob_v$ are sums of eigenspaces of $T$.
+For $\chi$ a character of $T$, let $\omega(\chi) = \log | \iota (\chi( \Frob_v^{ss} ))|$.
+Then $\omega$ is a linear function on the weight lattice of $T$.
+Because each associated graded of the weight filtration is pure of increasing weight, the eigenvalues of $\Frob_v$ on each associated graded all have the same absolute value, so each associated graded of the weight filtration is a sum of eigenspaces of $T$ where $\omega$ takes a fixed value, and this value of $\omega$ is increasing in the filtration.
+Thus an element preserves the weight filtration if and only if it sends eigenspaces of $T$ to eigenspaces of $T$ where $\omega$ takes equal or lower values on their weights.

-This is exactly the subgroup of $\widehat{G}$ generated by all roots where this linear function takes a nonnnegative value on their weights.
-This subgroup is parabolic unless it contains every root, in which case this linear function is zero on all roots, which because $\widehat{G}$ is semisimple implies it is zero on all characters of $T$, so the representation is pure of weight zero. \end{proof}
+This is exactly the subgroup of $\widehat{G}$ generated by all roots where $\omega$ takes a nonnegative value on their weights.
+This subgroup is parabolic unless it contains every root, in which case $\omega$ is zero on all roots, which because $\widehat{G}$ is semisimple implies it is zero on all characters of $T$, so the representation is pure of weight zero. \end{proof}

-\begin{lemma} Let $\pi$ be a representation of $G(\mathbb A_F)$ such that $\pi^{\KK}$ is nonzero and appears inside the summand of $\cC^{cusp}( \Bun_{G(D)}(\mathbb F_q), \Ql)$ indexed by a parameter $\sigma$ such that $\rho \circ \sigma$ is $\iota$-pure of weight zero for every representation $\rho$ of $\widehat{G}(\Ql)$.
+\begin{lemma} Let $\pi$ be a representation of $G(\mathbb A_F)$ such that $\pi^{\KK}$ is nonzero and appears inside the summand of $\cC_c^{\rm cusp}( \Bun_{G(D)}(\mathbb F_q), \Ql)$ indexed by a parameter $\sigma$ such that $V(\sigma)$ is $\iota$-pure of weight zero for every representation $V$ of $\widehat{G}$.
 Then $\pi$ is tempered at all unramified places. \end{lemma}